Website Layout Ideas for Beginners: Build Clean Site Without Getting Stuck

 Beginner Scenario: A musician designing a portfolio site might use a scrolling layout where each track fades in as you scroll, paired with lyrics and stories behind the songs.

-🎨 Reminder: Creativity ≠ chaos.
+Reminder: Creativity does not equal chaos.
 Make sure your layout still supports readability and usability.

 Beginner Mistakes to Avoid When Designing Layouts